You're in! Welcome to the SBTS family.

 4) Register for Classes in March (for Fall/Winter classes) or October (for Spring/Summer classes)

 Class registration is completed through your my.sbts account.
 Click here to access our registration help page.
 Note that course registration opens on March 31 (for Fall & Winter), or October 31 (for Spring & Summer).
 You will only be able to register for courses that match the location you applied for (ex: Main Campus or Internet).

 Wondering what classes you should take?

 Our programs at SBTS do not have a set course track.
-Instead, you are able to take whatever courses you prefer at any time, pending pre-requisite requirements (Ex: You must take Elementary Greek before Greek Syntax).
-Some good classes to begin with include: Hermeneutics, Intro to New/Old Testament, and Systematic Theology.
+Instead, you are able to take whatever courses you prefer at any time, pending pre-requisite requirements (Ex: You must take Beginning Greek before Greek Syntax).
+Some good classes to begin with include: Intro to New Testament, Intro to Old Testament, and Systematic Theology.